Libera-Chat/libera-chat.github.io/content/_guides/faq.md

 intend to detect hosts that are open to being abused by random people if they know how to, due to having limited or no access requirements.

-These scans are uninvasive and are exceedingly unlikely to break something.
+These scans are uninvasive and are very unlikely to break anything.
 They mostly consist of:

 - Attempting to use your host as an anonymous HTTP/SOCKS proxy
 - Fingerprinting specific server software